franciscofijamo/franciscofijamo/README.md

 # Hi there!
-I'm a 🤓 Data and Analytics enthusiast 👋
+I'm a Data Scientist enthusiast

 Welcome to my GitHub profile!
 Here's a little bit about me: